Zacua: Models

-Both vehicles are fully electric and assembled in Mexico.
+Both vehicles are fully electric and assembled in Puebla, Mexico.
 Being electric, they are exempt from the vehicle restriction program Hoy No Circula in Mexico City.

 Structure and Management

 The company is led by Jorge Martínez Ramos, founder and owner, and by Nazareth Black, who serves as the Chief Executive Officer (CEO).
 Both have been involved in the development and operation of the brand since its launch.